Baxter Arena: Features

-The arena currently has a fixed seat capacity of 7,898.
-It has 17 luxury suites, 750 club seats, and a 750-seat student section.
+The arena currently has a fixed-seat capacity of 7,898, with 17 luxury suites, 750 club seats, and a 750-seat student section.
 It also has two separate ice sheets—one in the main arena for games, and a second that serves as a dedicated practice facility for the Mavericks.

 Unlike most venues of this type, the practice rink is the most visible to those entering through the main gate—according to Mavericks athletic director Trev Alberts, "This will probably be the first and only arena you’ll see where the focal point of the entire arena is the community ice."
 UNO has committed to provide at least a third of the venue's ice time for community purposes.

+The elevation at street level is approximately 1030 ft above sea level.

 Events

-In 2017 the arena held two major curling events.
-The first, in August, was the U.S. Grand Prix of Curling, a made-for-television competition that is broadcast as Curling Night in America.
-Then in November the United States Curling Association held the 2017 United States Olympic Curling Trials at the arena.
+The arena held two major curling events in 2017.
+In August was the U.S. Grand Prix of Curling, a made-for-television competition that is broadcast as Curling Night in America.
+Three months later in November, the United States Curling Association held the 2017 United States Olympic Curling Trials at the arena.

+Baxter Arena has also been used for All Elite Wrestling, as WWE has exclusive use of CHI Health Center.